 Reinforce Customer Retention

 Cost of Acquiring new customers is far higher than retaining the existing customer.
 Call center managers understand this fact, and ensures quality service is delivered to the customers to avoid them from switching to competitors.
-Quality assurance puts customers on highest priority thereby ensuring retention.
+Quality assurance puts customers on the highest priority thereby ensuring retention.

 Better Call Center Quality Assurance Metrics